 - 6:00 pm (Extended Evening Theme Park Hours Only)

-With two boarding group distribution times, it means guests have 2 opportunities to get into the virtual queue each day and ride the TRON coaster.
+With three boarding group distribution times, it means all guests have at least 2 opportunities to get into the virtual queue each day and ride the TRON coaster.
 Even if you aren’t able to get a boarding pass in the morning, you still have another chance later in the day.

 As an additional bonus, when Extended Evening Theme Park Hours are running in the Magic Kingdom, guests staying at a Deluxe Walt Disney World Resort hotel or Deluxe Villa have a third chance to get into the virtual queue for TRON!